 Outside of the wealthy bubbles where people walk dogs in master planned communities and get massages after dinner, Manila is crowded and smoggy.
-Battered jeepneys and taxis jostled bumper to bumper, their engines expelling thick bursts of exhaust which coated the street-side food stalls like powdered sugar.
+Jeepneys and taxis jostled bumper to bumper, their engines expelling thick bursts of exhaust which coated the street-side food stalls like powdered sugar.
 Although the taxis offered an oasis of air-conditioned oxygen, there was the gamble of being stranded in the unending rush hour listening to “big radio, Big Radio, BIG RADIO.
 BIG BIG BIG RADIO!!!!”

 It might sound oxymoronic to say I was surprised that the Chinese Cemetery was so quiet, but it isn’t when you consider the neighbors.
 The Manila North Cemetery, just next door, has a thriving population of several thousand living bodies.
 Families cook, children play, and a few entrepreneurs even operate businesses from within the mausoleums.
 So it was interesting that the tombs in the Chinese Cemetery, which resemble small apartments with their running water, AC, rooftop balconies and fenced gardens, would be unoccupied.
 I guess money does buy privacy, especially in the afterlife.

 Intramuros was the original Spanish settlement in the Philippines during the 16th century.
 Before land reclamation it faced Manila Bay and was fronted by Fort Santiago, which protected it from invading foreigners.
 The settlement remained intact for several centuries until the battle for the liberation of Manila during WW2.
 Intramuros was the final stage in the fight against the Japanese- 100,000 Filipinos died in all and only one church remained upright inside the Spanish settlement.
 We learned this from our guide who cheerfully read all the plaques outside the buildings to us.